26 Nov How to Write a Simple Cyber Security Plan for your Small Business

 - Security-marking every laptop

-- Getting a security company to audit our physical security, locks, and alarms once a year
+- Hiring a security company to audit your physical security, locks, and alarms once a year

-- Updating our internet use policy with our lawyers and train new staff about it
+- Updating your internet use policy with your legal team and training new staff about it

-- Ensuring everyone in the company is familiar with our IT security procedures
+- Ensuring everyone in the company is familiar with your IT security procedures

 - Hold yearly training for the whole company to keep security knowledge fresh

-- We will spot-check regularly to make sure IT security is being taken seriously, and our protocols are being followed
+- Spot-check regularly to make sure IT security is being taken seriously, and your protocols are being followed